Twisted (co)homology of non-orientable Weyl semimetals: Introduction

 Recently, a class of non-symmorphic (i.e.\ combining rotation/reflection with fractional lattice translations) momentum-space symmetries that lack such fixed momenta has been studied, leading to fundamentally altered Brillouin zone topologies.
 Of particular interest in this work are the orientation-reversing symmetries, under which the fundamental domain becomes non-orientable~\cite{fonseca2024,Chen2022,Tao2024,Zhu2024,Wang2023}.
 This loss of orientability causes the chirality of Weyl nodes to become ill defined; this has recently been used to study setups where the constraints imposed by the Nielsen--Ninomiya theorem are circumvented.
 Concretely, the authors of Ref.~\cite{fonseca2024} show that Weyl nodes emerging in non-orientable Brillouin zones are not necessarily charge-conjugate to each other: a Weyl node with topological invariant $\pm 1$ is no longer always accompanied by a partner with topological invariant $\mp 1$; instead, the partner may have the same topological invariant.
 In general terms, the authors derive a mod 2 charge cancellation theorem, rather than the conventional complete charge cancellation imposed by the Nielsen--Ninomiya theorem.
+Similar mod 2 charge cancellation rules for Weyl points have been observed within the regime of non-Hermitian physics, where gain and loss features may induce a chirality flip~\cite{Wojcik2020,Sun2020}, much like those induced by so-called Alice strings~\cite{Schwarz1982}.